-Recent changes in Stamp Duty Land Tax (SDLT) rates may have caused confusion as to what rates apply in certain circumstances, not least when purchasing farms and estates.
+Applying Stamp Duty Land Tax (SDLT) rates for mixed-use properties in England may not be as straightforward as it sounds.
+Not least when purchasing farms and estates.

 Three types of rates are applied to freehold property purchases:

 - Residential rates apply to dwellings (unless 6 or more dwellings are purchased together in which case commercial rates apply).
 Relief is available for two or more dwellings by which tax is calculated on the average price and applied to each dwelling.